muhd-umer/nust-ee/README.md

-# NUST – Electrical Engineering Repository
+# NUST – EE Repository

 This repository hosts a comprehensive collection of coursework materials from six out of eight (and continuously growing) semesters pursued under the **Bachelor's of Electrical Engineering** program at the esteemed [NUST School of Electrical Engineering and Computer Science (NUST – SEECS)](https://seecs.nust.edu.pk/).
 The repository aims to provide a valuable resource for students and enthusiasts seeking to delve into the intricacies of electrical engineering concepts and applications.